ISUgenomics/geospatialworkbook/Workshops/Tutorial2_Classical_Machine_Learning_Boucheron.md

 print('The overall accuracy is: '+ str(acc))
 ```

+    The confusion matrix is:
+    [[6 0]
+     [0 7]]
+    The overall accuracy is: 1.0

+    /Users/jenchang/miniconda/envs/geo_env/lib/python3.7/site-packages/sklearn/utils/validation.py:70: FutureWarning: Pass labels=('emu', 'flamingo') as keyword args.
+From version 0.25 passing these as positional arguments will result in an error
+      FutureWarning)

 ### Section 4.4 Exploring discriminative capabilities of different features
 We can train an SVM using only a subset of the features that we have defined.
 This is essentially an exploration of the discriminatory potential of different individual features or sets of features via ablation.
 In the code below, we re-compute the feature matrices and label vectors for the `'emu'` versus `'flamingo'` problem.
 Since we will be using subsets of features, we extract all features here and will use slicing to send a subset of features to the SVM classifier.